shakacode/react_on_rails/docs/tutorial.md

+Start work here and work through the tutorial and maybe add a simple configuration for having a different server rendering file.

 # React on Rails Basic Tutorial

 This tutorial guides you through setting up a new or existing Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.
 It is updated to 11.2.1.